 Summing it up

 So far we have seen various results depending on the setup and whether we are viewing the original or the translated page.
 For a final graph, I chose to sum up the page load time for the original page as well as the translated page for the 1600 words page size test.

-I think it’s worth considering as equally important the speed for both visitors viewing the original content and the ones viewing the translated version.
+I think it is worth considering as equally important the speed for both visitors viewing the original content and the ones viewing the translated version.

-Therefore, you should take into account the page loading speed for both the original and the translated page, when choosing the translation plugin that works best for your project.
+Therefore, you should take into account the page loading speed for both the original and the translated page, when choosing the WordPress translation plugin that works best for your project.